Luke-Schreiber/Snake-Game-Project/PS8/README.txt

 		We commented out the contents of the ContentPage_Focused method, as this method resulted in the breaking of our "about" and "help" buttons and did not seem to do anything else.

+	Server Design Choices

+	1.
+		We have a number of instance variables with are ints that we use to keep track of how many frames ago a snake died or powerup died, or how many frames ago a snake ate a powerup.
+These are used to do things like have a snake respawn after RespawnTime or the same for a powerup, and have a snake grow the set amount after eating.
+	2.
+		We have a lot of if statements in our Model that mostly handle a variety of cases for relative positions of objects.
+	3.
+		When choosing a respawn location for snakes, we generate a random number within Worldsize/2 and a buffer distance equal to 50(wall width) plus startingLength so that snakes cannot spawn with their head or their tail outside the world.
+We also check for collisions with walls.
+	4.
+		We handle quick 180 turns by making it so that the server will not process commands from the player that come in too soon after a turn such that it would cause them to turn into themselves.
+	5.
+		Our .xml has the extra optional settings mentioned in the assignment instructions under "Basic Data", but our code can also handle a .xml without these extras
+	6.
+		In our ServerController we have a disconnectedPlayers List that helps us manage when a player disconnects.
+We primarily chose to do this so that we can remember which players have disconnected and can remove them on the frame after they have done so, as to avoid changing a list that is being iterated through currently.
+	7.
+		We made some of the instance variables of snakes and powerups public so that we could interact with them on the server side for things like collisions and the "died" state of a snake.
+We also added new public instance variables to record other things we needed to be able to manipulate from the model.
+	8.
+		There is a lot of arithmetic done in the model which mostly concerns finding the relative positions of a snake and various other things, whether they be powerups, walls, other snakes, or other sections of the snake itself.
+	9.
+		To prevent race conditions, we have locks in ServerController around things that manipulate the dictionary of clients and or the dictionary of snakes in serverWorld.
+We lock using "serverWorld".
+	10.
+		We check for the server settings file in the local directory, and then 3 up from that(where ServerController.cs is).